-I've been wanting to do a proper blender review for you for a while.
-As a fellow smoothie lover, a good blender is a necessity in my kitchen!
+A good blender is a necessity in my kitchen!
 If you have one that works well it really can make life so much easier.
 I find smoothies for me are an easy way to get in a nutrient dense meal in minutes!
 I have a whole smoothie post I did on what I put in my smoothies and why here, plus recipes!

 Before you purchase a blender you will want to consider a few things to help you narrow down which blender will work best for you.
 This can be different from person to person.
 Obviously what I may love, may not be best for you.
 Here are my top considerations before purchasing your blender!

 When looking at different blenders you need to consider the size of not only the blender pitcher but also the entire blender.
 This is important because depending on what you have available for storage in your home this may make or break your choice.
 If you want to leave the blender on the countertop, will the height allow it to fit under your cupboards?
 If you plan to put it away in a cupboard between uses, what available space do you have and will the blender fit?

 Different blenders allow for different capacities for their blender pitchers.
 If you plan to only use it for single serve, it may not be wise to splurge on a typically more costly full size blender.
 But if you have a family or make larger quantities at one time, you may want a larger pitcher size.
 An even better option for some is a blender that can come with both options!